Patient Flow in Action

 Design care for patients

-Let’s start with a simple, but important principle.
+Let’s start with a simple but important principle.
 Don’t build a new unit, or introduce a new service, with the primary goal of improving flow.
 Instead, design models of care that serve real patients, with real problems and needs.
 Otherwise, you just add complexity – more little boxes in series, or in parallel, and more opportunities for congested traffic or wrong doors – in an already overloaded patient flow circuit.

 Of course, there are some models of care that meet clinical needs and also improve flow.
-Geriatric Emergency Medicine (GEM) Short Stay Units are a great example.
+Geriatric Emergency Medicine Short Stay Units (GEMSSUs) are a great example.
 They give frail, elderly people improved access to senior medical decision-making and allied health advice, while minimising time spent in hospital, which we know, for this group, is associated with adverse events including delirium and falls.
 If you’re interested in improving outcomes for elderly patients who present to ED, have a look at the GEMSSU models in operation at Hornsby and Blacktown Hospitals.

 One size does not fit all

 Every health service is different.
 They exist in different socioeconomic contexts, with different community supports around them, and have different workforces with different skills.
-They have different politics and serve different patients with different care needs.
+They inhabit different politics and serve different patients with different care needs.

 Untangle the tangles and bridge the gaps

-Clinicians will tell you where the friction points and discontinuities in their service are.
+Clinicians will tell you where the friction points and discontinuities in health services are.
 Trust their feedback and work with them to improve and integrate care.
-Please don’t ask clinicians to try a new model to prove that it will fail, instead of incorporating their suggested changes.
+Please don’t tell clinicians to use a new model of care – or to use an existing but dysfunctional model more – to prove that it will fail.
 That’s like whipping a horse until it runs across a broken bridge.
 When you do this, clinicians will disengage, and the model is doomed from the outset.
-There are too many examples of services that don’t align with patient demand, such as medical assessment units that don’t accept ED admissions at times of peak presentations, or clinics with referral processes that are too difficult to navigate.
+Instead, listen carefully and incorporate their suggested changes during the design phase.

 Bring people together